Alexander Spotswood: Threats at the borders

 Meanwhile, another pressing issue reawakened his military vocation.

 A colonial militia of about 15,000 men was deployed to protect the land borders.
 The majority of the troop came from the lower labouring classes, were poorly armed and operated under the orders of inexperienced commanders.
 Since his arrival in Virginia, Spotswood had shown concern about the colony's vulnerability and had started to reorganise and strengthen the militia to match the task of defending the colony.
 During the summer of 1711, he personally supervised the installation of a series of cannons in the ports between Yorktown and Jamestown to prevent a possible French naval invasion.

 In September 1711, the Tuscarora, an Indian nation whose territories extended from Virginia to the heart of North Carolina, engaged in an extended period of conflict with the settlers for commercial and border protection reasons and, during a series of attacks on settlements and plantations on the Carolina-Virginia border, killed hundreds of colonists.

 That was the beginning of the so-called Tuscarora War.
 Spotswood, well aware that it was a real war, considering how badly equipped the militia was, requested weapons and ammunition from England, which however would take a few months to arrive.
 His aim being to prevent other tribes from joining the Tuscarora revolt, he headed south with the 15,000 militia men and stopped on the bank of the Nottoway River.
 The local tribes proved to be well disposed towards the British and offered them military support against the Tuscarora.

-As a guarantee, Spotswood demanded that each tribe deliver two of the young sons of the tribal chiefs as hostages, to be educated in Williamsburg at the William and Mary's College.
+As a guarantee, Spotswood demanded that each tribe deliver two of the young sons of the tribal chiefs as hostages, to be educated in Williamsburg at the College of William & Mary.
 The objective was twofold: to give them a Christian education, so that they could return later as missionaries to their own tribes – within the framework of a wider operation to civilise the Indians –, and at the same time to guarantee for a certain period of time the friendship of those tribes.

 In early December, hostages from several tribes arrived in Williamsburg.
 The House of Burgesses, however, was not happy about this resolution, as they would have liked a more direct military action against the Indians.
 Spotswood argued that a field operation could not be sustained and that his initiatives were, for the time being, "a sober way of waging war."
 However, an amount of £20,000 was set aside to wage war against the Tuscarora, and discussions carried on until Christmas, when Spotswood dissolved the assembly.
 Between the summer and the fall of the following year, some of the rebel Tuscarora chiefs were captured and transferred to North Carolina for trial.